cydanil/icepap-ipassign/gui/gui.md

 By default, `HostnameWindow` is displayed.
 The `Advanced` push-button allows to switch to the `NetworkWindow` view.

-A log of the traffic on the network and actions within ipassign can be viewed in `LogWindow`.
-This window contains a read-only text field that, when displayed refreshes automatically.
-From the log window, it is possible to save these to file.

 ## MainWindow

 Results of the discovery are sorted by hostname in the central list.